PolaricServer/docs/docs/concepts.rst

 Polaric Server offers role-based autorisation where different groups of users may have different levels of access.
 Different views (based on an advanced filter language) may be assigned to differenet roles.

 Polaric Server can also run as a limited *APRS-IS service* that users and igates can connect.
 This can be used with a strong (HMAC/shared secret) passcode-based verification of user-logins.
 This is compatible with most existing clients/igates.
-An APRS-router can be set up which offers an extended version of APRS-IS filters.
+An *APRS-router* can be set up which offers an extended version of APRS-IS filters.
 This can be set up as a kind of firewall for APRS-traffic.

-Use of TLS and certificates for the web-based client should be used in addition to this.
+For the web-based client, TLS and certificates for the web-based client should be used.

 Supported geographical objects